p-sun/NeatConstraints/README.md

 - Programmatic creation of all things means you can easily modularize all things instead of setting them in the storyboard manually!
 Like text font and color!

+- You can share views created programically easier than than you can share nibs.
+Sharing is caring.
+Love yourself -- reuse cool stuff from previous projects, [like cool custom menu with custom buttons](https://github.com/p-sun/Rounded-Bordered-Button-Menus).

+- Easy read the difference in code reviews.

 - "Storyboards are not modular.
 Nibs are annoying to use.
 It's really the best of bad options" - @CarlNathan

+## How about small nibs?

+- That being said, nibs are fine for constraining tiny views.
+[The NibView protocol](https://github.com/p-sun/NeatConstraints/blob/master/NeatConstraintsDemo/NeatConstraintsDemo/NeatConstraints/NibView.swift) could make your life easier because now you can go `let view: CustomView = CustomView.instanceFromNib()`

 ## ViewController Demo
 - See how it's used in [ViewController.swift](https://github.com/p-sun/NeatConstraints/blob/master/NeatConstraintsDemo/NeatConstraintsDemo/ViewController.swift).